Being equally yoked begins and ends with how much a couple shares the same faith and dreams. Here is a glimpse of what being equally yoked means.

 Choose your friends wisely.
 If you’re already a believer, stick with godly friends that will pray for you and help you.
 (Proverbs 13:20)

-When you are not equally yoked, you will be working against each other.
+When you are unequally yoked meaning you will be working against each other.
 You need to be going in the same direction to walk together peacefully.
-You both need to be going in the same direction.
 (Amos 3:3)

 A follower of Jesus has godly ambitions and focuses on the Kingdom agenda.
 But, ungodly people chase selfish ambitions and satisfy their worldly desires.